gilzoide/godot-lua-pluginscript/blog/2-infrastructure-en.md

 ## Wrapping up
-With the base of our PluginScript ready, we can now focus on actually implementing the functionality.
+With the base of our PluginScript ready, we can now focus on implementing the functionality.
 The version of the project built in this article is available [here](https://github.com/gilzoide/godot-lua-pluginscript/tree/blog-2-infrastructure).